knative-extensions/eventing-rabbitmq/docs/standalone.md

 ## Creating Knative Eventing Broker

 You need to provide a kubernetes secret that the Broker will use to create the RabbitMQ resources (Exchanges, Queues, Bindings) as well as consume events from it.
-The secret must have a brokerURL key and the value is the [amqp connection string](https://www.rabbitmq.com/uri-spec.html).
+The secret must have a brokerURL key, and the value is the [amqp connection string](https://www.rabbitmq.com/uri-spec.html).

 For example, if your connection string is `amqp://myusername:mypassword@myrabbitserver:5672` you could create the secret like this: